 Back to All News

-If adopted, these proposals would be devastating for adult family homes across Washington State—threatening services, financial stability, and the well-being of residents.
+If allowed to stand, these changes would be devastating—threatening services, financial stability, and the well-being of residents across Washington State.

 Your voice matters.
 The future of our homes—and the future of those we serve—depends on it.